tecnico-distsys/stepframework/trunk/src/readme.txt

 Then, at the top level rebuild the applications and create the tables.

-$ ant clean build generate-dbs
+$ ant clean build hibernatetool

 Then, redeploy the flight web service and mediator web application